GhiyadShreya/Gemini-chatbot/README.md

 # Gemini-chatbot
- Rag_chatbot for electronics department using gemini
+ Rag_chatbot for department specific use using gemini api-key.